Discover more from Healthy Rich

 Can you make a living as [insert literally anything]? is always the wrong question to ask.

-You can always “make a living.”
+You can always “make a living”

 You can make all kinds of quips about what kind of life, tho, but that’s not your call to make.
 I was gobsmacked in my early days that anyone wanted to pay anything for something I wrote.
 I celebrated rare four-figure months, because they came from doing work I chose.

-In personal finance, we like to warn against lifestyle inflation, the habit we have of raising our expectations — and expenditures — when we get a raise in income.
+In personal finance, we like to warn against so-called lifestyle inflation, the habit we have of raising our expectations — and expenditures — when we get a raise in income.

 I’m personally fine with lifestyle inflation.
 You earn the money; share it, enjoy it.
 But remember: That flexibility can go both ways.